triathematician/covid-analytics/index.md

 The following three modules provide specific functionality and data associated with these:

 - `coda-area-usa` provides a common baseline of US census and related data (2019 census)
+- `coda-time-usa` provides utilities for working with US timeseries data, for instance rolling up values from county to state level
 - `coda-time-covid` provides tools for loading and working with some specific COVID-19 datasets (including [JHU CSSE COVID-19](https://github.com/CSSEGISandData/COVID-19) data from and several forecasting data sources)
 - `coda-app` is a JavaFx application (built using TornadoFx) with views depicting historical data and forecasts